Edmund Andros: Early life

 Andros served as a courtier to Elizabeth of Bohemia from 1660 until she died in 1662.
 During the 1660s he served in the English army against the Dutch.
 He was next commissioned a major in the regiment of Sir Tobias Bridge, which was sent to Barbados in 1666.
 He returned to England two years later, carrying despatches and letters.
 In 1671, he married Mary Craven, the daughter of Thomas Craven of Burnsall in the West Riding of Yorkshire (now North Yorkshire), the son of a cousin to the Earl of Craven, one of the queen's closest advisors, and a friend who served as his patron for many years.
 In 1672 he was commissioned major.

 Governor of New York

 After his father died in 1674, Edmund Andros acquired Sausmarez Manor which added to his family's already substantial landholdings in Guernsey that included the fief of Anneville (from 1659) and several other fiefs.
 He was then appointed as the Bailiff of Guernsey, succeeding his father.
 This appointment was for life and came with the authority to appoint a lieutenant bailiff, a position he filled with his uncle, Charles Andros, seigneur of the fief d'Anneville.
 This allowed Edmund Andros to travel to America.
-He was appointed by the James, Duke of York to be the first proprietary governor of the Province of New York.
+He was appointed by James, Duke of York, to be the first Proprietary Governor of the Province of New York.
 The province's territory included the former territories of New Netherland, ceded to England by the Treaty of Westminster, including all of present-day New Jersey, the Dutch holdings on the Hudson River from New Amsterdam (renamed New York City) to Albany, as well as Long Island, Martha's Vineyard, and Nantucket.

 In 1664, Charles II granted James all of this territory, as well as all of the land in present-day Maine between the Kennebec and St. Croix Rivers, but with the intervening Dutch retaking of the territory, Charles issued a new patent to James.
 Andros arrived in New York harbor in late October and negotiated the handover of the Dutch territories with local representatives and Dutch Governor Anthony Colve, which took place on 10 November 1674.
 Andros agreed to confirm the existing property holdings and allow the territory's Dutch inhabitants to maintain their Protestant religion.